symfony/symfony-docs/book/routing.rst

 Creating Routes
 ---------------

-Symfony loads all the routes for your application from a single routing configuration file.
+Symfony2 loads all the routes for your application from a single routing configuration file.
 The file is usually ``app/config/routing.yml``, but can be configured to be anything (including an XML or PHP file) via the application configuration
 file: